mweidner037/list-positions/internals.md

    // Now use text normally...
    ```

-2. Rewrite list-positions in another language, with compatible Positions and LexPositions.
+2. Rewrite list-positions in another language, with compatible Positions and AbsPositions.
 <!-- 3.
 Rewrite just AbsPositions in another language, so that you can at least manipulate AbsPositions.
 This is much easier than rewriting the whole library, and sufficient for basic backend tasks like programmatically inserting text.
 TODO: needs AbsPositions createPositions, compare. -->
 3. Supply a custom `newBunchID: (parent: BunchNode, offset: number) => string` function to Order's constructor that incorporates a hash of `parent.bunchID`, `offset`, and the local replicaID.
 That way, a malicious user cannot reuse the same (valid) bunchID for two different bunches.
 4. Write your own analog of our List class - e.g., to use a more efficient data representation, or to add new low-level features.
 You can use Order's BunchNodes to access the tree structure - this is needed for traversals, computing a Position's current index, etc.